CloudTrail concepts - Amazon CloudTrail

 • You create another multi-Region trail in the Asia Pacific (Sydney) Region.
 This trail also exists as a trail in the US West (N. California) Region.

 You can view a list of trails in an Amazon Web Services Region in the Trails page of the CloudTrail console.
-For more information, see Updating a trail.
+For more information, see Updating a trail with the CloudTrail console.
 For CloudTrail pricing, see Amazon CloudTrail Pricing.

 Organization trails